Fly Quiet program

 For more information about monitoring activities near you and other aspects of the noise monitoring program, please send your questions or comments to the King County international Airport’s Noise Office.

 King County International Airport/Boeing Field added flight tracking to its noise monitoring system in 1998.
-This system has been upgraded twice—in 2005 and 2008—in order to have the best available technology to identify the actual flight path aircraft operators use when departing and arriving at KBFI.
-This comprehensive information database system also identifies all other flights originating at nearby airports.
-The flight tracks are generated from the FAA Air Traffic Control (ATC) system’s radar data, which provides the aircraft’s “footprints” in the sky.
+This system was upgraded in 2005, 2008, and 2013 in order to have the best available technology to identify the actual flight path aircraft operators use when departing and arriving at KBFI.
 KBFI’s Noise Office correlates calls to its Noise Information Line with flights and noise measurements.
 In combination, flight tracking and noise monitoring improve the airport’s ability to determine which operators are in compliance or deviating from FAA regulations and/or KBFI’s Fly Quiet program flight procedures.